-The Internet enables consumers to compare prices, products, and services across suppliers.
-For example, by logging onto price-comparison sites like Pricescan.com and shopping agents like Bottomdollar.com, consumers can readily compare the prices and features of more than 10,000 products available on the Web (Sinha 2000).
+The Internet enables consumers compare prices, products, and services across suppliers.
+For example, by logging onto pricecomparison sites like Pricescan.com and shopping agents like Bottomdollar.com, consumers can readily compare the prices and features of more than 10,000 products available on the Web (Sinha 2000).
 This leads to increased price competition and lowers the prices of products or services.
 According to Bakos (1998), lower search costs for price and product offerings in Internet marketplaces promote price competition among sellers.
-The Internet thus significantly affects competition, and intensive price competition can eliminate sellers' profits.

-To overcome these threats, companies have to employ appropriate pricing strategies for selling products over the Internet.
+The Internet thus significantly affects competition, and intensive price competition can eliminate sellers' profits. overcome these threats, companies have to employ appropriate pricing strategies for selling products over the Internet.
 Sellers can employ a price discrimination strategy that makes it difficult for buyers to compare the prices of alternative product offerings (Bakos 1998).
-By collecting information about buyers, companies can perform more effective price discrimination.
+By collecting information about buyers, companies can

+Perform more effective price discrimination.
 For instance, Staples.com charges different prices for different markets by asking customers to enter their zip codes before they can obtain prices.
 Sinha (2000) suggests two strategies for price discrimination: price lining and smart pricing.
 Price lining refers to the practice of offering the same products or services at various price points to meet different customers' needs.
 For example, American Online charges five different rates that vary according to subscriber usage.
-Smart pricing refers to the practice of charging various prices from market to market, depending on market conditions and differences in how customers value the product (e.g., the pricing strategy of Staples.com).
+Smart pricing refers to the practice of charging various prices from market to market, depending on market conditions and differences in how customers value the product (e.g., the pricing strategy Staples.com).
 Bundling can also be thought of as a type of price discrimination since it reduces the heterogeneity of choices facing consumers and thus their willingness to pay for individual items (Bakos and Brynjolfsson 1997).
 In bundling, a single price is applied to a bundle.
 If consumers' demands remain heterogeneous even after bundling, then a mixed bundling strategy, which charges different prices for different bundles, can be applied.

 Companies can also protect profits by achieving cost leadership in a particular market or industry.
-If sellers cannot price discriminate, the lowest price sellers can charge is the marginal cost of production.
+If sellers cannot price discriminate, the lowest price sellers can charge is the marginal cost production.
 As competition intensifies, companies may have to lower their production costs to protect profits.
 Or companies may have to improve their product or service offerings with added values.
-Even in intensive price ompetition, better products or services will raise customers' switching costs and still command higher margins.
+Even in intensive price competition, better products or services will raise customers' switching costs and still command higher margins.
 For example, OfficeDepot.com provides added value to customers' order process (Gulati and Garino 2000).
 Each contract customer has a customized view of the OfficeDepot.com site.
 When logging on, the customer's employees are automatically assigned an authorization level that limits what they can buy and how much they can spend.
 With this value-added service, OfficeDepot.com can protect its profits.
-By eliminating paper purchase orders, the authorization system also benefits customers by reducing their purchase order costs and thus keeps them from switching to other suppliers. assumptions about product and market development.
-By forcing managers in large enterprises to rethink and reexamine their assumptions about form and functionality, about channels and distribution costs, BOP markets can serve as catalysts for new bursts of creativity.
-The biggest advantage is often in challenging the capital intensity and the managerial cost structures that have been assumed in MNCs.
+By eliminating paper purchase orders, the authorization system also benefits customers by reducing their purchase order costs and thus keeps them from switching to other suppliers.